 As the cost-of-living crisis in the UK shows little sign of letting up, more people are searching for a cheaper mattress.
 It’s difficult to use the word “cheap” to describe the Simba Hybrid Essential, as it still comes in around £600 before discounts.
 But it’s one of the budget hybrid mattresses from Simba and I’m going to find out in this review if it’s worth buying, or alternatively if choosing a different mattress might be better for you.

 - Made with high-quality materials, including Simbatex foam and titanium Aerocoil springs.

-- Cheaper than other Simba mattresses, and great value at the price range.
+- Cheaper than other Simba mattresses, and great value at this price range.